Vegan Orange Salad Dressing

 This post may contain affiliate links.
 Read my full disclosure here.

-This Orange Salad Dressing is deliciously refreshing when paired with a green salad, pasta, bean salad, or even used as a marinade!
-Five minutes and a few ingredients are all you need to make this tasty dressing recipe!
+This miso dressing is deliciously refreshing when paired with a green salad, pasta, bean salad, or even used as a marinade.
+It’s the dressing we use to make our protein-packed kale quinoa salad which is a favorite at my house.

 orange citrus salad dressing in yellow bowl beside kale salad